“You’re the average of the five people you spend most time with” (Jim Rohn)

 But one thing was missing…

-A centralised online hub where we could access information specific to our business needs that was easy to navigate and relevant to our Industry.
+A centralised online hub where we could access information specific to our business needs that was easy to navigate, relevant to our Industry and road tested by other grass roots producers.

 We are proud to showcase Lisa Alexander Photography throughout our site and on our social media memes.
 Lisa’s passion is to capture those real life moments that are treasured forever.